 The aim is to assist those affected individuals who are applicants of federal student aid and those who are also recipients.

-The first option is for those on active duty service who are already making payments for their student loans.
-They can defer their payments for a specific time and they are not required to pay when there is war, national emergency or on an active operation.
+a) The first option is for those on active duty service who are already making payments for their student loans.
+They can defer their payments for a specific time and they are not required to pay when there is war, national emergency, or an active operation

-The second option is for those students who are still in school and have a student loan.
-If you stop attending school at least for part-time then your loan repayment schedule will start.
-This deferment will allow you to serve on active duty without worrying about the student loan payment.
+b) The second option is for those students who are still in school and have a student loan.
+If you stop attending school at least part-time then your loan repayment schedule will start.
+The deferment option allows you to be on active duty where you do not have to make student loan payments

 1 - Army Student Loan Repayment